RustaceansKenya/driver-development-book/driver_book/src/misc/the_C_runtime.md

 However, here are some of the typical functions found in any C-runtime library.

 1. Loading elf programs from ROM/secondary_memory to RAM.
-2. Allocating space for a software stack and initialize the stack pointer
+2. Allocating space for the stack and initializing the stack pointer
 3. Allocating space for a heap (if used)
-4. Initializing static variables before the program entry point.
+4. Initializing global static variables before the program execution begins.
 This is achieved by copying values from Flash into variables declared with initial values
-5. Zero-ing out all uninitialized global varibles.
+5. Zero-ing out all uninitialized global variables.
 6. Clearing uninitialized RAM
 7. Populating the vector table so the device can properly dispatch exceptions and interrupts.
-8. Calling the `main()` function saely.
+8. Calling the `main()` function safely.

-Extra functions include :
+Extra and non-vital functions include :
 1. Setting up overlay control code.
 2. Setting up Stack protection code.
 3. Setting up stack unwinding code.

 Quite a mouthful ha?
-So many functions.
+So many functions!
 Here are resources that will help you understand the C-runtime :
 - [The C Runtime Environment](https://developerhelp.microchip.com/xwiki/bin/view/software-tools/c-programming/c-runtime-enviorment/) by microchip.com.
 This summarizes things in a clean way.
 Best resource here.
 - This [c_startup](http://bravegnu.org/gnu-eprog/c-startup.html) blog by Vijay Kumar B on [bravegnu.com](http://bravegnu.org) takes you through writing a simple Runtime targeting the ARM board.
 If you have no interest in ARM, you can just skim through the tutorial and get the gist.